Mathew Carey

 Mathew Carey (January 28, 1760 – September 16, 1839) was an Irish-born American publisher and economist who lived and worked in Philadelphia, Pennsylvania.
+In Dublin, he had engaged in the cause of parliamentary reform, and in America, attracting the wrath of Federalists, retained his democratic sympathies.
+However, he broke with the emerging Democratic Party and its southern constituency by offering a defense of economic protectionism.
 He was the father of economist Henry Charles Carey.

 Early life and education

 Carey was born in 1760 in Dublin into a middle-class Catholic family.

+He entered the bookselling and printing business in 1775, apprenticing with the Hibernian Journal, or Chronicle of Liberty, one the most radical newspapers in the country.
+In 1778, it published an address to the people of Ireland by Benjamin Franklin, and proposed that the American patriots were fighting for the same rights and freedoms sought by the Irish.

-He entered the bookselling and printing business in 1775 and, at the age of seventeen, published a pamphlet criticizing dueling.
-He followed this with a work criticizing the severity of the Irish penal code, and another criticizing Parliament.
+In 1777, at the age of seventeen, Carey published a pamphlet criticizing dueling.
+He followed this with a work criticizing the severity of the Irish penal code, and another criticizing the Irish Parliament, then the exclusive reserve of the landed Protestant Ascendancy..
 As a result, the British House of Commons threatened him with prosecution.
 In 1781 Carey fled to Paris as a political refugee.
-There he met Benjamin Franklin, the ambassador representing the American Revolutionary forces, which achieved independence that year.
+There he met Franklin, the American ambassador.
 Franklin took Carey to work in his printing office.

-Carey worked for Franklin for a year before returning to Ireland, where he edited two Irish nationalist newspapers, The Freeman's Journal and The Volunteer's Journal.
+Carey worked for Franklin for a year before returning to Ireland, where he edited two Irish patriot newspapers committed to the cause of parliamentary reform, The Freeman's Journal and The Volunteer's Journal.
 Carey gained passage on a ship to emigrate to the newly independent United States in September 1784.